 ArcTitan is a cost-effective, fast and easy-to-manage email archiving solution provided by TitanHQ that meets the needs of all businesses and enables them to comply with all email retention laws in the United States.

-ArcTitan incorporates a range of security protections to ensure stored data is kept 100% secure and confidential, with email data encrypted in transit and storage.
+ArcTitan incorporates a range of security protections to ensure stored data is kept 100% secure and confidential, with email data encrypted in transit and at rest.
 In contrast to many email archiving solutions, ArcTitan is fast.
-The solution can process 200 emails per second from your email server and archived emails can be retrieved instantly via a browser or Outlook (using a plugin).
+The solution can process 200 emails per second from your email server and archived emails can be retrieved instantly via a browser or Outlook (using a plugin) or other mail clients.
 Emails can be archived from any location, whether in the office or on the go via a laptop or tablet.
-There are no limits on storage space or the number of users.
-The solution can be scaled up to meet the needs of businesses of all sizes.
+There are no limits on storage space or the number of users and the solution can be scaled up to meet the needs of businesses of all sizes.

 To find out more about ArcTitan and how it can benefit your business, contact the TitanHQ team today and kiss goodbye to all your email storage headaches.